Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Introduction

 \section{Introduction}

-Turbulence beneath a free water surface is of high importance both scientifically and for understanding natural processes.
+Turbulence beneath a free water surface is of high scientific and practical importance.
 The water-side turbulence controls the exchange of gas and heat between ocean and atmosphere \citep{Zappa2007,Veron2011,Dasaro2014} and is widely studied numerically \citep[e.g.][]{Kermani2011,Herlina2019,Pinelli2022} and experimentally \citep[e.g.][]{Herlina2008,Turney2013,Bullee2024,Li2025,Shankaran2025}.
-The free surface shows easily visible distinctive imprints of the vortex structure below, and the understanding of the intricate relationship between the two has evolved steadily from primarily qualitative observations to increasingly quantitative studies \citep[][]{Rood1995,Longuet-Higgins1996,Brocchini2001,Banerjee1994,Babiker2023,Aarnes2025}, yet there are many more questions than answers.
+The free surface shows distinctive, readily visible imprints of the vortex structure below, and the understanding of the intricate relationship between the two has evolved steadily from primarily qualitative observations to increasingly quantitative studies \citep[][]{Rood1995,Longuet-Higgins1996,Brocchini2001,Banerjee1994,Babiker2023,Aarnes2025}, yet there are many more questions than answers.
 An attractive prospect is remotely observing subsurface turbulence using the free surface as proxy \citep{Muraro2021}, since measurements from above with optical means are fast, inexpensive, and versatile compared to in-situ measurements penetrating the surface.
 Free-surface motions have been used to infer information about the bottom conditions of open-channel flows, such as bathymetry \citep{Dolcetti2016,Gakhar2020,Gakhar2022} and submerged canopy \citep{Mandel2017,Mandel2019}.

 To understand their interplay, simultaneous high-resolution measurements of the moving free surface and the velocity field underneath are therefore a highly valuable tool for studying the surface-bulk interactions experimentally.
 In addition to validating numerical work \citep{Shen1999,Guo2010}, such experiments also provide physical insight unconstrained by the modelling limitations of simulations.
-This approach allows one to study not only statistical relationships between surface motion and bulk turbulence, but also the concurrent and coincident relationships between vortices and their signatures.
+This approach allows one to study not only statistical relationships between surface motion and bulk turbulence, but also the instantaneous relationships between vortices and their signatures.
 However, such measurements pose a very different set of challenges compared to the more traditional measurements of subsurface turbulence in a vertical plane, where the surface can be traced with fluorescent dye \citep{Smeltzer2023,Tenhaus2024}.